FusionAuth/fusionauth-site/site/_posts/2021-09-09-talent-funnel-fusionauth.md

 **Dan:** How do you run FusionAuth (k8s, standalone tomcat server, behind a proxy, etc)?

 **David:** We run FusionAuth on a cloud VM behind a HAProxy Load Balancer.
 I would love to see a guide on running FusionAuth behind Google Clouds firewall, which due to Google documentation is a bit of a pain to configure.

+> We currently use the community version of FusionAuth so in terms of money it's saved thousands of dollars.

 **Dan:** Any general feedback/areas to improve?